This story is a revised version of Not Always Easy, the original of which was posted to the Nifty Archive a couple of years ago.

 This was all Mum would say before she went off to start making dinner.

-Dad arrived home, and after a quick shower and change of clothes, he sipped a gin and tonic while he gave us a report on their meeting with the headmaster.
-As soon as my parents had exchanged greetings with the headmaster, it became clear to my parents that Blaine was keen to avoid any police involvement because of the implications to the reputation of the school.
-Dad, being a smart lawyer, realised immediately that this could be useful if he needed some leverage during the discussion.
-He didn't let Blaine know that I didn't want to get the police involved either.
+Dad arrived home, and after a quick shower and change of clothes he sipped a gin and tonic while he gave us a report on their meeting with the headmaster.
+As soon as my parents had exchanged greetings with the headmaster, it became clear to them that Blaine was keen to avoid any police involvement because of the implications to the reputation of the school.
+Dad, being a smart lawyer, realised immediately that this could be useful if he needed some leverage during the discussion, so he didn't let Blaine know that I didn't want to get the police involved either.

 On the other hand, Blaine knew of the rumours about my sexuality, and thought that the risk of my exposure might give him some leverage in his discussion with my parents.
-However, Dad held a trump card - if it turned out that I was gay, and Dad emphasised the IF, then not only would the criminal assault become a hate crime but Dad would start a civil action against the school for not protecting me from discrimination.
-Dad wanted my attackers to be expelled and not allowed to take their exams but Blaine said that their parents would appeal, producing more unwanted publicity and that during the appeal the boys would probably be allowed to sit the exams anyway.
+However, Dad held a trump card and told Blaine that if it turned out that I was gay, and Dad emphasised the 'if', then not only would the criminal assault become a hate crime but Dad would start a civil action against the school for not protecting me from discrimination.
+Dad wanted my attackers to be expelled and not allowed to take their exams, but Blaine said that their parents would appeal, producing more unwanted publicity, and that during the appeal the boys would probably be allowed to sit the exams anyway.

 Eventually my parents and the headmaster reached an agreement, and Blaine was surprised when my dad insisted that the agreement was written down and signed.
 The important points agreed were: We would not involve the police, and no disciplinary action would be taken against Steve.
 Gerard and Stu would not be allowed in school except for exams, and no matter how well they did they would not be allowed into the Sixth Form.
 They would be told that if they asked the school for any references or recommendations, any such references would mention the attack.
 No member of staff would make any reference to my sexuality and the headmaster would make it clear to the whole school that no form of discrimination would be tolerated.
 The school would also take particular care that I was not subject to any more bullying.